 2. Stay Within the Speed Limit

-I know it’s tempting to bump the gauge just 5-10mph over the speed limit, but honestly, a speeding ticket, or an accident, sure can ruin a nice summer day.
-Resist the temptation, roll down your windows, and relax because staying within the speed limit will also keep your car insurance premium low.
+I know it’s tempting to bump the gauge just 5-10 mph over the speed limit, but honestly, a speeding ticket, or an accident, sure can ruin a nice summer day.
+Resist the temptation, roll down your windows, and relax because avoiding speeding tickets will help you get cheap car insurance.

 3. Don’t Trust Other Drivers